 Tools you’ll need: a bottle of wine, wine opener, glasses, blindfolds

 12. Running Free

-Go to a large open field.
-Break your team into pairs, with one member blindfolded.
-Instruct them to hold hands.
+Go to a large open field or park.
+Break your team into pairs, with one member being blindfolded.
+Instruct them to hold each other’s hands.
 The person who can see then leads the blindfolded member from a slow walk to a short, fast run.
 Swap the blindfold and repeat the process.

 15. Turning Over a New Leaf